smithy-lang/smithy/docs/source/spec/http-protocol-compliance-tests.rst

 to serialize HTTP requests and responses.
-In order to compare implementation specific results against the expected result of each test case across different programming languages, parameters are defined in the same format specified in :ref:`trait-definition-values` with the following additional
+In order to compare implementation specific results against the expected result of each test case across different programming languages, parameters are defined in the same format specified in :ref:`trait-node-values` with the following additional
 constraints:

 * Timestamp values must be converted to a Unix timestamp represented